Angle of Asymptotes Solution

 What is Angle of Asymptotes?

-Angle of Asymptotes is the angle at which an asymptote is oriented at from the positive real axis and is represented as ϕk = (((2*K)+1)*pi)/(P-Z) or Angle of Asymptotes = (((2*Parameter for Root Locus)+1)*pi)/(Number of Poles-Number of Zeros).
-Parameter for root locus is used to calculate the angle of asymptotes for the construction of the root nodes, The Number of Poles is the number of finite open-loop poles for constructing the root locus & The Number of Zeros is the number of finite open-loop zeros for the construction of the root locus.
+Angle of Asymptotes is defined as the angle at which an asymptote is oriented at from the positive real axis.
+It is usually calculated in radians but can be converted into degrees as well and is represented as ϕk = ((2*(modulus(N-M)-1)+1)*pi)/(modulus(N-M)) or Angle of Asymptotes = ((2*(modulus(Number of Poles-Number of Zeroes)-1)+1)*pi)/(modulus(Number of Poles-Number of Zeroes)).
+The Number of Poles or the number of magnetic poles refers to the magnetic poles (NSNSNS……) that appear on the surface created by cutting the motor perpendicularly to the shaft & The Number of Zeroes is the number of finite open-loop zeros for the construction of the root locus.

 How to calculate Angle of Asymptotes?

-Angle of Asymptotes is the angle at which an asymptote is oriented at from the positive real axis is calculated using Angle of Asymptotes = (((2*Parameter for Root Locus)+1)*pi)/(Number of Poles-Number of Zeros).
-To calculate Angle of Asymptotes, you need Parameter for Root Locus (K), Number of Poles (P) & Number of Zeros (Z).
-With our tool, you need to enter the respective value for Parameter for Root Locus, Number of Poles & Number of Zeros and hit the calculate button.
+Angle of Asymptotes is defined as the angle at which an asymptote is oriented at from the positive real axis.
+It is usually calculated in radians but can be converted into degrees as well is calculated using Angle of Asymptotes = ((2*(modulus(Number of Poles-Number of Zeroes)-1)+1)*pi)/(modulus(Number of Poles-Number of Zeroes)).
+To calculate Angle of Asymptotes, you need Number of Poles (N) & Number of Zeroes (M).
+With our tool, you need to enter the respective value for Number of Poles & Number of Zeroes and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know